Research, Write, Publish

 - Journal Citation Reports (JCR) on the Web - Science and Social Science Editions

 - JCR allows you to gauge the relative importance of a particular journal within a field of inquiry by measuring a number of factors: impact (the frequency with which the average article in a journal has been cited in a particular year), total citation counts ("total cites" - the total number of times that each journal has been cited by all journals included in the database within the current product year), and other factors.

 RefWorks is a web-based bibliographic utility.
 It allows you to store an unlimited number of citations and sort them in a variety of formats.
 With RefWorks, you can easily import references from other databases and automatically sort and format them in seconds.
 We have licensed RefWorks so that any student, faculty member or staffer at the UA can register free and create their own web-accessible database.
 RefWorks is comparable, but not identical, to ProCite and EndNote.
 If you already own a copy of ProCite or EndNote, you do not need a RefWorks account; however, one of the advantages of RefWorks is that it allows one to access one's personal database from any web-enabled PC or Mac, whereas with ProCite or EndNote, you must use those programs on the computer on which they're loaded.

 For a comparison of utilities, see the excellent review of RefWorks, EndNote, EndNote Web and Zotero available from the University of Wisconsin-Madison.
-Be sure to check out our RefWorks Guide for specific information on using it on and off campus, exporting citations from our databases, and using the Write-n-Cite add-on for Word to insert references and create bibliographies in your papers.

 The Literature Review - Examples